 No further configuration is needed when starting Jetty as an embedded webapp server from within another Java program.
-However, if you're using a Jetty standalone instance one more configuration step is required.
+However, if you're using a Jetty standalone instance one more configuration step is required, one of the jetty modules listed below needs to be enabled.